 All students participating in a Learning Abroad Center program are required to complete the Health Information Form.
-This information is used to advise learning abroad staff of health issues and assist in making any necessary preparations.
+This information is used to advise learning abroad staff of your health history, conditions and needs, in order to facilitate a planning conversation so your health needs can be supported.
 If you are participating on an affiliated program, the affiliate will have a similar requirement.

 By signing the Release and Waiver you have authorized Learning Abroad Center staff or its agents to release medical information contained in the Learning Abroad Center files to health care providers and to secure medical treatment on your behalf in the event of emergency medical illness or injury.
 You have also agreed to accept financial responsibility for the treatment.

-The Health Information Form requires you to disclose any past and current mental health issues, family history of mental health, indications of mental health concerns, and current prescription medicines.
-It is imperative for Learning Abroad Center staff to have this information before you study abroad in order to best support you and provide reasonable accommodations.
+The Health Information Form requires you to disclose your current medications, medical history, plan for managing these conditions while abroad, current treatment, and family history--all including mental health--and any other information that would help us know how best to support your mental health & wellness.
+It is imperative for Learning Abroad Center staff to have this information before you study abroad in order to best plan for your wellness and provide reasonable accommodations.

-The following steps for managing mental health are important, regardless of where you will be traveling:
+Again, the following steps for planning for mental health and wellness are important, regardless of where you will be studying abroad:

-Discuss a realistic communication plan for your time abroad with your support networks (i.e. family and friends).
+Discuss a realistic, regular communication plan with your support networks (i.e. family and friends)